 For years now, some folks have claimed that capitalism is broken and needs to be reformed.

-Notably, this week the Business Roundtable, a group made up of the CEOs of 192 of the largest U.S. companies, seemed to endorse the idea as well.
+Notably, in 2019, the Business Roundtable, a group made up of the CEOs of 192 of the largest U.S. companies, seemed to endorse the idea as well.

 They even issued a statement: